What Even Is a Zine?

 It is a Gaelic phrase meaning: “way of life.”

-Each issue is a small, independent publication designed to be lived with, not just read - and as a tool many people find helps them to replace scrolling.
+Each issue is a small, independent publication designed to be lived with, not just read - and as a tool, many people find it helps them to replace scrolling.
+Inside you may find:

 • cozy short stories